 McKay, Sean and Dan played together in an indie-rock band until early 2016, but due to a toxic relationship with the vocalist the band decided to part ways.
-The 3 remained friends and their love of post-rock music made it an easy transition to get back together and start a strictly instrumental rock band.
-Without a vocalist, the creative process flowed much more organically for all of them and it didn't take long to complete their debut album in early 2017.
+The 3 remained friends and their love of post-rock music made it an easy transition to stay together and start a strictly instrumental rock band.
+The creative process flowed much more organically for all of them and it didn't take long to complete their debut album (OWK) in early 2017.

-The band has gone through a few drummers over the years while looking for the right fit that aligns with the overall vision, goals, and style of the group.
-After some ups and downs they finally found the match that was always meant to be when they finally hooked up with Samuel Dumont.
-His talent, energy, and beautiful personality have given the group new hope and excitement for sharing their music with the world.
+The band went through a few drummers in the initial years until they found the right fit.
+After some ups (Randy) and downs (the others ;), they finally found the match that was always meant to be when they finally hooked up with Samuel Dumont.
+His talent, energy, and beautiful personality gave the group new hope and excitement for sharing their music with the world.

 "Once We Knew The World Well" is an emotional musical journey and a unique historical perspective of human conflict, world war, and personal struggle as seen through the lens of Black Flak's debut album.